openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ### Request URI Response

 The Request URI response MUST be an HTTP response with the content type "application/oauth-authz-req+jwt" and the body being a signed, optionally encrypted, request object as defined in [@RFC9101].
+The request object MUST fulfill the requirements as defined in (#vp_token_request).

 The following is a non-normative example of a request object: